-We increase our share of green energy generation to reduce our carbon emissions, we align with international frameworks on climate, and we run awareness-raising
+We increase our share of green energy generation to reduce our carbon emissions, we align with international frameworks on climate, and we run awareness-raising initiatives on climate among youths.

 2. Deployment of wind power

 We deploy onshore and offshore wind farms as one the world's largest green energy developers.